hesa/opensource-compliance/pages/glossary.md

 <a id='osc-tool'></a>
 ### Tools (Open Source Compliance tool)

 A software solving a specific compliance problem.
-The software can be in any form, including webui, command line program and module/library.
+The software can be in different forms, including web ui, command line program and module/library.

 * [ScanCode](https://github.com/aboutcode-org/scancode-toolkit/) - ScanCode detects licenses, copyrights, dependencies by "scanning code"

 * [flict](https://github.com/vinland-technology/flict) -  Flict checks compatibility between licenses and also for projects.